dmccreary/rtd-test/docs/index.rst

 Programming the LED strip
 =========================

+Each of our example programs will have at least three sections:
+#.
+The preamble - this constains the library directives and initialization of static unchanging variables
+#.
+The setup() function - this function is run once with the Arduion first starts up
+#.
+The loop function - this function runs continually as long at the Arduino has power

 Header
 .. code-block:: C
+    :linenos:

     #include <Adafruit_NeoPixel.h>
     const int LED_STRIP_PIN = 12; // Connect the Data pin of the LED strip here const int NUMBER_PIXELS = 60;